Javialonqv/JaviScript/README.md

 `int` Put any valid number in the value field.\
 `float` Put any valid number with an `f` at the end.\
 `bool` Put `true`, `false` OR a bool operator, such as `1 == 1`.

+The variables also have functions in them, such as:
+`getType()` To get the current type of the variable.

 ## Libraries
 The libraries are files with functions included in the interpreter of the language, those functions can be executed ONLY if you import then using the `import` command.